wang-q/nwr/README.md

-  lineage   Output the lineage of the term member    List members (of certain ranks) under ancestral term(s) order     Order nodes in a Newick file rename    Rename named/unnamed nodes in a Newick file replace   Replace node names/comments in a Newick file restrict  Restrict taxonomy terms to ancestral descendants subtree   Extract a subtree stat      Statistics about the Newick file
+  lineage   Output the lineage of the term member    List members (of certain ranks) under ancestral term(s) order     Order nodes in a Newick file prune     Remove nodes from the Newick file rename    Rename named/unnamed nodes in a Newick file replace   Replace node names/comments in a Newick file reroot    Place the root in the middle of the desired node and its parent restrict  Restrict taxonomy terms to ancestral descendants subtree   Extract a subtree stat      Statistics about the Newick file